Step 1: 10YPP start-up and Desktop Condition Assessment

 - Assessing learning environments

 Following Ministry advice to schools of your appointment, it is your responsibility to contact the school and introduce yourself.
 This is so you can begin your relationship with the school, set expectations, and everyone understands their role and responsibilities.
-You may want to combine this with your Desktop Condition Assessment, and/or your detailed physical Condition Assessment, depending on the location of the school.
+You may want to combine this with your Desktop Condition Assessment, and/or your detailed physical Condition Assessment, and discuss the school’s completed School Evaluation of the Physical Environment (SEPE) depending on the location of the school.

 You may extend an invitation to your school’s property advisor.
 You should call or meet with your property advisor in any case, to discuss any issues with the school and to access information held by the Ministry.

 |Source||Data or information|

 |Property Portal(external link)||